XinjianOUYANG/Pole_Projet_DDSP/Pretrained_Models_for_T2/piano_ae1/readme.md

 ## The details of the model

-The model tis rained with z encoder, by 1500iterations and the loss function is between 4.5~5.0.
+The model tis rained with z encoder, by 15000 iterations and the loss function is between 4.5~5.0.

 Please go to the file [operative_config-0.gin](https://github.com/XinjianOUYANG/Pole_Projet_DDSP/blob/main/Pretrained_Models_for_T2/piano_ae/operative_config-0.gin) to see the details of this model.